Heart Shaker Cookies

 Roll the dough on a piece of parchment paper or a rolling mat to ¼ inch thickness.

 Cut out as many shapes as you can.
-I used a heart-shaped cookie cutter from this set.
+I used a heart-shaped cookie cutter to make heart sprinkle cookies, but you can make your shaker cookies any shape you want.

 cutting cookies from the cookie dough